UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_05.md

 ---

-# Let's get started!

-Notes:
+# On to Assignment 6!